TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Fix for accidentally deleting current path from sys.path in some installations
 - Fix for 'cannot import __symbols__' bug when using -r with autotest.
 - Exception hierarchy improved, all Transcrypt runtime exceptions now derive from Exception
 - Non-standard attribute 'stack' added to Exception to obtain stack trace in def-facto JavaScript compatible way